 Williamson: "The massive front block (1892-97) was the Society's showpiece.
 Its design, in French Second Empire-style, inspired by the New Louvre, was recycled (though the architects denied it) from their City Chambers competition design of 1880."

 The central pediment is said to show Justice, Commerce, and the Four Continents, while Cybele and two lions rise above it.
 A personification of Light and Liberty brandishes an electric torch atop the dome.
 What's inside?
 In the 1970s the place became a Co-Op hypermarket, but the Association eventually sold the building, which then became studio and apartment space.

 Williamson again: "The corner pavilions, with their clustered giant Composite columns and square domes, make a stronger accent than the pedimented centre...."
 We're headed around the corner to the left.

 This is the oldest part of the building, from the 1880s and Franco-Flemish.
 Williamson says that the top floor contains a meeting hall.
 You can almost hear an impassioned speech echoing from a time when a co-operative commonwealth seemed within grasp.

 We're back at the snake of the river, seen from the Transport Museum, about a mile and a half downstream from the warehouses.
-Those are Glasgow Harbour apartment buildings on the right; BAE systems rises on the left, rising behind more apartments.
+Those are the Glasgow Harbour apartment buildings on the right.
+BAE systems rises on the left behind more apartments.
 BAE is still building vessels for the British navy on the site of John Elder's old shipyard.